calvinti12/deliveryninja/README.md

 ### DEPLOY IN A FEW EASY STEPS!

 1) Create a twilio (and get a free number) and create a heroku account.

+1.5) Set the webhook for your SMS number in twilio to your heroku url e.g.
+<appname>.herokuapp.com/communication/receive

 2) Add the necessary twilio config to a .env file.
 See .env.example for the list of necessary data.